Mr-Mappie/mappie/website/src/posts/object-mapping/posts/implicit.md

 which will generate a mapper which calls the primary constructor of `PersonDto` assigned to the fields of `Person`.

 ## Mapper Generation
-Mappie can also generates mappers automatically.
+Mappie can also generate mappers automatically.
 When a source type and a target type do not have an existing mapper, and one can be written without any explicit mappings, it will be generated automatically.

 For example, suppose we have the data classes `Person` and `PersonDto` containing `Gender` and `GenderDto` enum classes